etingof/talks/devconf-redfish-future-of-hardware-management/talk.rst

 But it used to be even worse in the past!

+Before all these hardware hacks were invented, the businesses have to keep a living soul at the DC at all times.

 In the early years of my career in computing, I carried out night shifts at the DC.
 That involved sleeping on a folding bed between the roaring racks hugging pager tightly...

+So much for the history!

 Redfish design
 ==============

+Now, what's Redfish?!

 The Redfish protocol is quite new.
 It has been released as an official standard of the Distributed Management Task Force organization in 2015.
+And it keeps developing!

 To put it simple, Redfish is a web service exposing REST API communicating JSON-serialized data.